tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

   ![Neuron predictions](Images/neuron_predictions.png)

-Comment to students that using this simple one-neuron neural network is just an example to show them how a neural network can be constructed using Keras.
-This model is as effective as a logistic regression for linear data, now the question that arises is, how good this model could be for non-linear data?
+Explain to students that using this simple one-neuron neural network is just an example to show them how a neural network can be constructed using Keras.
+This model is as effective as logistic regression for linear data, now the question that arises is, how good this model could be for non-linear data?

 Continue the demo to demonstrate what happens when we use this model with non-linear data.